qiuhuachuan/latent-jailbreak/README.md

 # Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models

-This repository contains the code and data for the paper "".
-The paper explores the topic of **latent jailbreak** and presents a novel approach to evaluate the safety and robustness for large language models.
+This repository contains the code and data for the paper **Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models**.
+The paper explores the topic of _latent jailbreak_ and presents a novel approach to evaluate the text safety and output robustness for large language models.

 ## Data